 - PET (Pre-Exchange Training)

 Social programs are sometimes exclusively dependent on the country and activity.

-*Airplane tickets are not included in the price.
+*Transportation costs like airplane tickets are not included in the price.
 Neither are vaccines or visas (if necessary).

 Does this sound like a dream come true?
 Do you think you're the perfect person to join SCORE?
 Then don't hesitate to submit your candidature!